 - Common law marriage

-Kokish & Goldmanis, P.C. are attorneys thoroughly experienced in the handling of divorce cases and has a reputation of working with our clients in a compassionate and realistic manner.
+Kokish & Goldmanis, P.C. divorce attorneys in Castle Rock are thoroughly experienced in the handling of divorce cases and have a reputation of working with our clients in a compassionate and realistic manner.
 While our firm handles cases throughout Colorado, most of our clients are in the South Metropolitan Area, including Castle Rock, Parker, Lone Tree, Highlands Ranch, Elizabeth, Kiowa, and Douglas, Elbert, and Arapahoe counties.
 An overview of the divorce or dissolution of marriage process follows:

 Dissolution of Marriage (divorce) actions in Colorado begin with the filing of summons and petition with the court, normally in the county where one or both parties reside.
 After filing, the court issues a case management order setting out responsibilities of the parties and certain requirements of the conduct of the case.
 The court will also set an initial status conference.